Lunchworks

 Our work is not a cost, it’s an investment.

-Julia started out as a BBC producer on Radios 2 and 4, and went on to write for a number of publications including The Guardian, The Independent, The New Statesman and numerous local papers and magazines.
+Julia did her degree at the Univeristy of Hull and went on to do research at the University of Oxford.
+She went onto work as a producer on Radios 2 and 4, and went on to write for a number of publications including The Guardian, The Independent, The New Statesman and numerous local papers and magazines.
 For some years she was a regular contributor to The Big Issue and the Manchester Evening News, and has worked with various TV programmes including regional and local news.
 She retains many of her cross-media contacts, and continues to work on a weekly programme for BBC Radio Manchester.

 Frankie has a background in publishing, regeneration and arts/culture.
 She has extensive experience in developing and managing a variety of projects specialising in social regeneration and culture including North City Live and Give it a Go: The £5k Challenge, a flagship social enterprise development project for Lancashire.
 She was project manager for Revealing Histories: Remembering Slavery and also delivers strategic marketing and communications leading the public engagement side of Dig Manchester, Manchester’s hugely successful community archaeology dig for five years and managing the PR for Cohesion Live.
 She is highly experienced in development work with third sector organisations, undertaking a major perception and operational review for Addiction Dependancy Solutions.